ganeti/ganeti/man/gnt-cluster.rst

     This option is only effective with kvm versions >= 78 and qemu-kvm versions >= 0.10.0.

-The ``--backend-parameters`` option allows you to set the default backend parameters for the cluster.
-The parameter format is a comma-separated list of key=value pairs with the following supported keys:
+The ``-B (--backend-parameters)`` option allows you to set the default backend parameters for the cluster.
+The parameter format is a comma-separated list of key=value pairs with the following supported
+keys:

 vcpus
     Number of VCPUs to set for an instance by default, must be an